hirokiraj/sagittarius-a-star/README.md

 `mv ~/.config/nvim/init.lua ~/.config/nvim/init.lua.original`

-And use stow to symlink all configs as if these are stow packages `cd ~/sagittarius-a-star && stow alacritty asdf karabiner vim zsh nvim`
+And use stow to symlink all configs as if these are stow packages `cd ~/sagittarius-a-star && stow alacritty asdf karabiner vim zsh nvim oh-my-posh`

 Your are good to go!